Street clock

 A street clock or post clock is a clock mounted on top of a post typically installed in a streetscape or other urban or park setting.

 History

 A less common kind of street clock can be found on Maiden Lane in Manhattan, New York.
 In the late 19th century, William Barthman Jewelers had a clock embedded in the sidewalk.
 As of 2014, the clock remains visible and maintained.

-Street clock manufacturers in the United States included:
+Past street clock manufacturers in the United States included: